 Part 7 in the series of articles that explore the depths of the Qubic Computation Model (QCM) is nearing completion.
 I had hoped to have it released by now but there were a lot of moving parts that needed managing this month.
-Omega team will be merging back into Alpha team by the 10th of June and as you can probably appreciate this takes some careful planning.
+The Omega team will be merging back into the Alpha team by the 10th of June and as you can probably appreciate this takes some careful planning.

 We now have a new way of generating optimized Verilog code for FPGA.
 Verilog is the current Hardware Description Language that is used to synthesize the actual FPGA circuitry.
-The optimized code can be created for any function, and can be optimized for the different trit encodings.
+The optimized code can be created for any function and can be optimized for the different trit encodings.
 One very exciting optimization in the trit encoding enables us to invert trit values without circuitry.
 It becomes just a matter of crossing two wires.

 The initial experiments with different looping constructs to simplify code that otherwise would have to resort to complex recursion are looking good and the results will probably become available in Qupla after the Omega/Alpha merge.
 The exact syntax needs some finalizing.
 But as a teaser of what it can do: we rewrote the Curl hash function using the new looping/parallelization construct and reduced it from 729 lines of code to just 5 lines.

-Finally, yet another community member, Evaldas Drąsutis (lunfardoon Discord) has joined the Qubic team on June 1st.
+Finally, yet another community member, Evaldas Drąsutis (lunfardoon Discord) joined the Qubic team on June 1st.
 He will be assisting Eric with everything related to the QCM, Qupla and Abra.

 As has been evident all these months, our Discord community has become pretty much our best resource for hiring new IF members.
 The process invariably seems to be the same.
 A Discord member puts the spotlight on himself by enthusiastically participating in discussions and by picking up or creating a project that is interesting to him.
 Once these contributions reach a certain threshold there is always someone within IF who starts asking if it wouldn’t be a good idea to hire that person.
-You could say that it’s simply a matter of accumulating enoughmanain the Discord network :-P
+You could say that it’s simply a matter of accumulating enough mana in the Discord network :-P

 I would personally like to thank all the team members and other fun people within IF and in the community for all your support and cooperation in the last year.
 Thank you for the many interesting discussions that forced me to keep up with more aspects of IOTA than I probably would have otherwise.
-Thank you for allowing me to vent my quirky sense of dad-humor.
-I really appreciate all you kids for keeping it positive and fun.
+Thank you for allowing me to vent my quirky sense of dad humor.
+I really appreciate all of you kids for keeping it positive and fun.
 Thank you also for your trust in me and your patience during last year’s Qubic roller coaster ride.
 We’re definitely on track to create something remarkable that we can be proud of.